ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/blooms-taxonomy.md

     * **Keywords**: design, construct, improve, adapt, maximize, solve.
     * **Example**: After collecting information about the efficiency of different ways to uniqify a list, engineer a benchmarking framework that can run experiments to evaluate each approach.
-As the use of this framework to helps to identify the best method, adapt each one so that it offers the best possible efficiency for a variety of inputs.
+As the use of these benchmarks aids the identification of the best method, adapt each uniqifier so that it offers the best possible efficiency for a variety of inputs.

 [^1]: See [Robert Talbert](https://rtalbert.org/)'s article [Re-thinking Bloom's Taxonomy for Flipped Learning